nextscript/Ultimate-Audio-Enhancer/README.md

 </p>

 <p>
-Changes are applied while the media is playing, so you can hear adjustments immediately.
+Changes are applied while the media is playing, so adjustments are audible immediately.
 </p>

 <hr>